 The next meeting will take place in Manchester between 18-19 May, organised by Josiah Aakre, Thomas Aird and Marianne Johnson.
-The speakers will be by Ruiwen Dong, Dmitry Kudryavtsev, Ying-Fen Lin, James Mitchell, Tânia Paulista, Jamie Smith, and Jan Philipp Wächter, and the meeting will also feature a GAP workshop led by James Mitchell with support from Reinis Cirpons.
+The speakers will be Ruiwen Dong, Dmitry Kudryavtsev, Ying-Fen Lin, James Mitchell, Tânia Paulista, Jamie Smith, and Jan Philipp Wächter, and the meeting will also feature a GAP workshop led by James Mitchell with support from Reinis Cirpons.

 Monday 18th May